pedrolemi/ConectadoWeb/README.en.md

 ## Team
 The original concept and the videogame have been carried out by the [eUCM](http://www.e-ucm.es/es/) group.
 Both the executable and a teacher's guide can be found on [e-ucm.es](https://www.e-ucm.es/es/portfolio-item/conectado/).

-This repository consists of a **browser version** of the original game developed by [Matt Castellanos](https://github.com/MattCastUCM) y [Pedro León](https://github.com/P4179) under the eye of eUCM group.
+This repository consists of a **browser version** of the original game developed by [Matt Castellanos](https://github.com/MattCastUCM) y [Pedro León](https://github.com/pedrolemi) under the eye of eUCM group.

 ## Available languages:
 - Spanish 🇪🇸 (original version)
 - English 🇬🇧
 - French 🇫🇷
-- Portuguese 🇵🇹 (in progress)
+- Brazilian Portuguese 🇧🇷
+- Traditional Chinese 🇨🇳
+- Cantonese 🇭🇰

 ## Resources
 All graphic resources of the project have a CC BY-NC-SA (Creative Commons Attribution Non-Commercial Share Alike) license.